AlbinaGiliazova/HyperskillPythonProjects/README.md

 A website made with Django 2.2, HTML, CSS, JSON which can show to a user the news grouped by the date with clickable links to each news; the user can add news and search.
+The Django files that were not modified are not included here.

 **Loan Calculator**